 Everything changes with time.

-Today that generation of teachers who came up through the ranks and gained prominence in the 1960's, 70's, and 80's are taking a step back from the forefront of not only the dojo, but the organizations that they developed.
-Many of these organizations have a great many affiliates across the globe, far exceeding I suspect their Founders original dreams, and aspirations.
-But, with time comes age, and so it is, that today, more often than in the past, we are seeing the torch being passed to the next generation of masters.
+Today the generation of teachers who came up through the ranks and gained prominence in the 1960's, 70's, and 80's are starting to take a step back.
+Not only from the forefront of the dojo, but also from the organizations that they developed.
+Many of these organizations have affiliates across the globe, likely far exceeding the Founders original dreams, and aspirations.

-Sometimes, as in the case of the Funakoshi Shotokan Karate Association, the responsibility for the future passes not to a senior student, or to a replacement selected by headquarters, but to a son.
-This past year we saw Shihan, now Soke Kenneth Funakoshi, at the age of 82, officially pass that mantle onto the shoulders of his second son, Shihan Kyle Funakoshi.
-Having known Shihan Kyle since 1999 I am confidents that the FSKA will continue to expand and to prosper under his tutelage.
-I look forward to continuing to my association with him, and with the FSKA for many years to come.
+Sometimes, as in the case of the Funakoshi Shotokan Karate Association, the responsibility for the future passes not to a senior student; or to a replacement selected by headquarters, but to a son.
+Recently Soke Kenneth Funakoshi, at the age of 82 passed the mantle of his organization onto the shoulders of his son, Shihan Kyle Funakoshi.
+Having known Shihan Kyle since 1999 I am confident that the FSKA is in good hands, and will continue to expand under his tutelage.

 Remember: "When leadership changes so do other things, yet similarity remains."